billkremer/calculator/readme.md

-## Weekend Three Challenge -- Calculator!
+## Weekend Challenge -- Calculator!

 This is a simple web calculator which can do basic math.
 This calculator uses jQuery and express routes to perform basic calculations as one would expect from a desktop calculator.